FelixPetriconi/sean-parent.github.io/better-code/05-concurrency.md

 {% include code.md name='05-bad_cow' caption='Incorrect copy-on-write' %}

 The code contains a subtle race condition.
-The `if` statement at line 16 is checking the value of an atomic count to see if it is `1`.
-The `else` statement handles the case where it is not `1`.
+The `if` statement at line 16 is checking the value of an atomic count to see if it is 1.
+The `else` statement handles the case where it is not 1.
 Within the else statement the count is decremented at line 19.
-The problem is that if decrementing the count results in a value of `0` then the object stored in `object_m` should be deleted.
+The problem is that if decrementing the count results in a value of 0 then the object stored in `_object` should be deleted.
 The code fails to check for this case, and so an object may be leaked.

-The initial test to see if the count was `1` isn't sufficient, between that check and when the count is decremented another thread may have released ownership and decremented the count leaving this object instance as the sole owner.
+The initial test to see if the count was 1 isn't sufficient, between that check and when the count is decremented another thread may have released ownership and decremented the count leaving this object instance as the sole owner.

 The fix is to test atomically with the decrement in the same statement, line 19.
 The correct code is shown in shown below: